Used Car Buying Guides

 • Accident history

-• Vehicles from drier interior regions of BC may have less rust.
+• Vehicles from BC’s interior regions often have less rust exposure

-Make a shortlist of 3–5 vehicles that meet your needs.
+Shortlist 3–5 vehicles that meet your needs before moving forward.

 3. Vehicle History: Don’t Skip This Step